George Paynter (British Army officer): Courtier

 On 1 December 1927 Paynter was appointed as an equerry to George V. In 1930 he resigned and became an extra equerry, a position he still held in July 1936.
 On 3 August 1937 he became Groom in Waiting.
 On 12 November 1943 he took retired pay and was granted the honorary rank of brigadier-general.
 He was appointed Lord Lieutenant of Sutherland on 6 March 1945.
 On 8 June 1950 he was invested as a Knight Commander of the Royal Victorian Order.

 Marriage

 He married Alberta Diana Hunloke, daughter of Major Sir Philip Hunloke and Sylvia Heseltine, on 5 February 1921 at St George's, Hanover Square.

+He lived at Eaton Grange, at Eaton, Leicestershire.